saraserafino/Statistics_NumericalIntegration_2.0/README.md

 #### What's new
 `IntegrationMethods_py.hpp` and `moduleCfunctions_py.cpp` provide a Python interface and binding with Pybind11, creating a module called moduleC.
 Everything is unchanged except for the GaussLegendre method, which is implemented with NumPy to avoid the above mentioned memory leaks.
 As numpy.polynomial.legendre module makes only possible to integrate over the interval [-1,1], when defining its test in the main, the interval is internally fixed.<br>
 When possible thanks to SciPy integrate functions, a comparison between the integration with them and the methods implemented in C++ is made.
 For Midpoint it's not possible since it doesn't exist a function.
 Although it's the same for the two-point Gauss, it's worth a comparison with scipy.integrate.quad since it integrates between two points.
+Due to this last fact, it makes no sense to compute the convergence order of a method with two nodes, thus it won't be done.
 As explained [here](https://docs.scipy.org/doc/scipy/tutorial/integrate.html), with SciPy's Simpson method, for an odd number of samples that are equally spaced, the method is exact if the function is a polynomial of order 3 or less; if the samples are not equally spaced, then the result is exact only if the function is a polynomial of order 2 or less.
 This means that the Simpson method implemented with C++ should be better, because it has no such limitations.

 ### Analysis and observations